 Sleep Apnea Treatment

-In traditional medical, treatment for Sleep Apnea is CPAP (Continuous Positive Airway Pressure).
+In traditional medicine, treatment for Sleep Apnea is CPAP (Continuous Positive Airway Pressure).
 It is a machine which forces air into your lungs via a mask.
 The air pressure holds your airway open.
 Although it is largely effective, approximately 60 percent of all patients can’t tolerate the noise, discomfort, and inconvenience.

 Schedule a Consultation

-If you have questions regarding sleep apnea, the diagnosis process or oral sleep appliances, please contact Hiebert Smith Dental Group.
+If you have questions regarding sleep apnea, the diagnosis, process, or oral sleep appliances, please contact Hiebert Smith Dental Group.
 Call (503) 397-6144 to schedule a consultation at our St. Helens office.